adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #55 I think I figured it out.
 Finally.
 From the parent-component, I have to pass down to the child-component a FUNCTION that will then return back to the parent-component the change in state of the child-component.

 #56 That's it!!!
 I have to pass a function to the child-component.
 That function will return the data from the child-component to the parent-component!!!
 DAMN IT.
+Stay tuned.